 - Hiberfaker utility

-- You need to have access to Mission Control (hiber.cloud), the Hiber backend from which you can manage your modems.
-If you do not have access yet, please contact firstname.lastname@example.org.
+- You need to have access to Mission Control (hiber.cloud), the Hiber backend from which you can manage your modems and see the data collected by you modems.
+If you do not have access yet, please contact email@example.com.

-Follow the instructions in this article to update your modem firmware with the Hiberfaker.
+- Make sure you have the latest modem firmware version installed.
+Follow the instructions in this article to update your modem firmware using the Hiberfaker.

 Step by step guide

 - Stack the modem shield on top of the Arduino Mega:

 - Beta modem shield: stack the black Hiberfaker connector shield on top of the modem shield.

 Gamma modem shield: the Hiberfaker connector is integrated on the shield, you do not need a Hiberfaker connector shield.

 - Connect a LiPo 1-cell 3.7V 200mah (or higher) to the shield: